-On the twelfth day of Christmas my client came to me and requested twelve very healthy sales leads
+On the twelfth day of Christmas, my client came to me and requested twelve very healthy sales leads

-On the eleventh day of Christmas my client came to me and requested eleven pieces of press coverage
+On the eleventh day of Christmas, my client came to me and requested eleven pieces of press coverage

-Don’t be too hard on yourself if the numbers are low to start with because the more you start building relationships with your target publications the more they are likely to start covering your company’s news and views.
+Don’t be too hard on yourself if the numbers are low to start with.
+The more you start building relationships with your target publications the more they are likely to start covering your company’s news and views.
 And they may just start approaching you to comment on stories they are covering.

-On the tenth day of Christmas my client came to me and requested ten social media posts
+On the tenth day of Christmas, my client came to me and requested ten social media posts

-Unsurprisingly planning is the name of the game with social media and planning your social media posts into a weekly schedule will ensure that you are posting regularly.
+Planning is the name of the game with social media and planning your social media posts into a weekly schedule will ensure that you are posting regularly.
 Posting on social media can support almost any aspect of your PR and Marketing campaign from events to news and press coverage to fun facts.

 By posting regularly on social media you can build up a following of companies and individuals who are interested in hearing about you and your organisation.
 Be sure to monitor activity on your social media responding to those you retweet, like and share your posts.

 Also remember to track the results of your campaign by monitoring growth in followers, shares, likes, retweets, most popular posts and so on so that you can see what works and how successful your posts are.